Language manual

 To ensure that recursion is well-founded (guaranteed to terminate), the use of @-patterns is restricted.
 Most importantly, they can only appear inside constructors.
 The reason for this is that a constructor’s fields are always structurally smaller than the value being folded.
 Progress toward the base case is thereby guaranteed in each step.

-The following, for example, is invalid:
+The following, for example, is therefore invalid:

 fold(n) {